studiohyperdrive/angular_builders/README.md

 ### Usage

-Use the builder in your build targets like you would the standard library builder, adding options for the `named-exports` builder under the `index` property:
+Use the builder in your build targets like you would the standard library builder, adding options for the `named-exports` builder under the `namedExports` property:

 ```json
 {